 This user hasn't shared any biographical information

-Read the latest edition of USAID’s FrontLines to learn more about the Agency’s long-standing investments in biodiversity conservation and natural resources management.
+Read the latest edition of USAID’s FrontLines to see how the Agency invests in energy and infrastructure projects around the world.

 North Lebanon, an area that has seen a large influx of Syrian refugees, had already been facing many economic challenges, most notably loss of income due to scarce employment opportunities.
 USAID has intensified efforts in this region to help Lebanese communities hosting Syrian refugees through targeted assistance.

 In late January, when President Obama addressed the country, he spoke of our work across Africa “bringing together businesses and governments to double access to electricity and help end extreme poverty.”
 I watched, from Nairobi, Kenya, where I had just seen his words brought to life.
 The day before, I traveled to Baringo—a rural county in midwestern Kenya, where half the population lives in poverty and over 90 percent of people don’t have access to electricity.

 Global Forest Watch unites more than 40 government, business and civil society partners to curb forest destruction by putting free and transparent information in the hands of people who care most about forests.

 A couple of weeks ago, I attended a workshop hosted by the Australia-based Developmental Leadership Program with the fanciful title of Thinking and Working Politically.
 This was the second meeting of this ad hoc group of donors, think tankers and implementers.
 The first meeting took place in New Delhi in November and Oxfam’s Duncan Green […]